Mar 10, 2017

 The finance world often defines market capitalization as:

-The total equity market value of the company, expressed in millions of dollars.
+The total equity market value of the company is expressed in millions of dollars.

 If that’s Greek to you, don’t fret — that’s the jargon.
 Market cap is one way of understanding what the market thinks the value of a company is.
 In fact, anyone can calculate the market cap of a company with two numbers: